 The Nepali calendar is different from the Gregorian calendar used in most parts of the world by Nepalise.
 While the Gregorian calendar is a solar calendar, the Nepali calendar is a lunar-solar calendar, which means that it is based on the cycles of the moon as well as the movement of the sun.
 The calendar is divided into 12 months, each with its own name and number of days.

-Bikram Sambat calendar follows solar calendar system, so when sun completes it’s full revolution which passes through 12 zodiac sign of 30° each making total of 360°.
+Bikram Sambat calendar follows the solar calendar system, so when sun completes it’s full revolution which passes through 12 zodiac sign of 30° each making total of 360°.
 Now when it passes from its last zodiac sign (pisces) completing 360 then the sun just enters to new zodiac sign called Aries.
-So the moment when sun just enters to Aries is refered as New Year in Hindu Bikram sambat system.
+So the moment when the sun just enters to Aries is referred to as New Year in Bikram sambat calendar.

-This day marks the startup of various programs to be conducted all over the year, especially the academic and official ones.
-People plan picnic, tour and travel in this day.
-New Year is a fun day celebration.
-Friends and family gathers and organize picnic or day out.
 The celebration of the Nepali New Year comes with joyful activities that include street dances, parades and reunions all over the country.
-The occasion has always been enthusiastically participated and fully funded by the organizations and individuals.
-Parks across the country are full of people with celebration.
+The occasion has always been enthusiastically participated by the organizations and individuals.
+Parks and street across the country are full of people with celebration specially in Lakeside of Pokhara city, Sauraha Chitwan, Thamel Kathmandu.
 The Nepali people living abroad also celebrate the New Year by organizing various events, especially the concerts by the artists of their own nationality.